 Our future success and growth depends to a substantial degree on our ability to retain and motivate our partners and other key personnel.
 Our professionals possess substantial experience and expertise and have strong relationships with our clients.
 As a result, the loss of these professionals could jeopardize our relationships with clients and result in the loss of client engagements.
-We may not be successful in our efforts to retain and motivate the required personnel as the market for qualified advisory and funds advisory services professionals is extremely competitive.
+We may not be successful in our efforts to retain and motivate the required personnel as the market for qualified advisory and fund advisory services professionals is extremely competitive.

-As part of the spin-off, the Company granted a significant amount of restricted stock unit retention awards to PJT Partners personnel as well as restricted stock unit retention awards, subject to satisfaction of certain performance hurdles.
-A significant portion of such awards are expected to vest on March 31, 2018.
-The near-term vesting of these equity awards may diminish our ability to retain and motivate our professionals.
-There is no guarantee that our non-competition and current compensation arrangements with our professionals, in which we mandatorily defer a substantial portion of their annual incentive bonus in the form of equity awards with multi-year vesting periods, will provide sufficient protections or incentives to prevent our partners and other key personnel from resigning to join our competitors.
+The near-term vesting of equity awarded to key personnel may diminish our ability to retain and motivate our professionals.
+There is no guarantee that our noncompetition and current compensation arrangements with our professionals, in which we mandatorily defer a substantial portion of their annual incentive bonus in the form of cash and equity awards with multi-year vesting periods, will provide sufficient protections or incentives to prevent our partners and other key personnel from resigning to join our competitors.
 The departure of a number of partners or groups of professionals could have a material adverse effect on our business and profitability.